How to Prepare Your WordPress for High-Traffic Events (10 Tips)

 Website without caching

-By implementing caching to your site, you will experience a lot of improvements such as:
+By implementing caching on your site, you will experience a lot of improvements, such as:

 • Your web server won’t have to handle each HTTP request